 I also worked for two years with Senator Cassidy to write and pass the bipartisan Mental Health Reform Act.
 I held over a dozen roundtables across the state with mental health advocates and providers to ensure that Connecticut’s priorities were reflected in the bill.
 In 2016, President Obama signed the Mental Health Reform Act into law.

-The Mental Health Reform Act requires insurers to drop the red tape and bureaucratic hurdles they put in front of families who want to access their mental health benefits.
-It promotes integration of the physical and primary health systems with the behavioral health system, so that families can get care that is coordinated and centralized.
-The bill puts more resources into early intervention so that caregivers pick up the first signs of mental illness in kids and young adults and the illness never reaches a crisis stage.
-And the legislation reformed the federal agency that funds mental illness so that more of their money goes to truly proven interventions rather than feel-good programs with little chance of success.
-While the passage of our bill was a big step forward, there is more work to be done to ensure that it is implemented correctly and can make a difference for people struggling with mental illness.
+The law requires insurers to drop the red tape and bureaucratic hurdles put in front of families who want to access their mental health benefits.
+It promotes integration of the physical and primary health systems with the behavioral health system, so that families can access coordinated, integrated care.
+It also funds more resources to support early identification of the first signs of mental illness in kids and young adults to promote early interventions.
+And the legislation reformed the federal agency that funds mental illness so that more of their money is targeted toward evidence-based programs that will have the strongest impact.

-I have also worked closely with doctors, addiction specialists, law enforcement and families to address the opioid epidemic in Connecticut.
-The need for action is clear - in 2016 alone, over 1,000 people died from an overdose in Connecticut.
-As a member of the Senate’s key Health and Appropriations committees, I shaped the opioid relief package that was signed into law in 2018 and have fought continuously to secure emergency funding to address the crisis in our state.
-I’ve worked across the aisle with Senator Shelley Moore Capito of West Virginia to introduce the Recovery COACH Act in the SUPPORT for Patients and Communities Act, which was signed into law in 2018.
+I have also worked closely with clinicians, addiction specialists, law enforcement and families to address the opioid epidemic in Connecticut.
+The need for action is clear - in 2021 alone, more than 1,300 people died from an opioid overdose in Connecticut.
+As a member of the Senate’s key Health and Appropriations committees, I shaped the opioid relief package that was signed into law in 2018 and have fought vigorously to secure emergency funding to address the crisis in our state.
+I worked across the aisle with Senator Shelley Moore Capito of West Virginia to include the Recovery COACH Act in the SUPPORT for Patients and Communities Act, which was signed into law in 2018.
 Thanks to the American Rescue Plan, Connecticut has received nearly $15 million to fund substance use disorder block grant programs.